• Link to LinkedIn

 The ISEAL Alliance commissioned 3Keel and the University of Oxford to address this question by reviewing the evidence on whether standards systems drive the adoption of sustainable practices.

-We systematically filtered 116 studies from an original body of more than 13,000 studies, based on relevance, scope and methodological robustness.
+We systematically filtered 116 studies from an original body of more than 13,000, based on relevance, scope and methodological robustness.
 This body of evidence was reviewed for six thematic areas: conservation and biodiversity, use of inputs, community development, occupational health and safety, management systems, and good production practices.
 These themes represent a range of environmental, social and economic aspects of sustainability.
 We added additional insight from analysis of monitoring data from six standards systems, and from key informant interviews.

 Most of the studies reviewed present evidence that certified entities are more likely to adopt improved practices than non-certified entities.
 The evidence is more consistent for health and safety and community development practices than for the others themes.
 This makes sense, because certification is a plausible driver of practices that are outside existing norms (such as greater engagement with local communities) and practices that are easy for auditors to detect (like use of Personal Protective Equipment), and which therefore have to be in place for an organisation to gain a certificate.